 Kenny Peberdy, Onshore Operations Director at ScottishPower Renewables, said “We have been engaging with communities around Harestanes Windfarm for many years, since we first considered the project, and we look forward to working closely with ANCBC.
 ScottishPower Renewables will provide £8 million in community benefit over the anticipated 25 year life of the windfarm, and it is fantastic to see so many community councils across Dumfries and Galloway involved, that stand to benefit through the community fund.
 Harestanes is a major renewable energy development comprising 68 turbines with an installed capacity of 136MW, producing enough electricity to power more than 70,000 homes per year, and we are pleased to see the windfarm will also be making a positive impact in local communities.”

 The Board of Annandale and Nithsdale Community Benefit Company, ANCBC, is delighted to be delivering Community Benefit Funds for local communities to be spend delivering community aspirations for anything from Play Equipment to development of Employability Initiatives, Educational Programmes and Community Asset Projects.
 This is the culmination of over 5 years work and the coming together of 42 community council areas within the Harestanes site boundary.
-Read about the fund’s first year here: ANCBC Annual Report Year 1
+Read about the fund’s work in year 2 here: ANCBC Annual Report Year 2

 The board, made up of local representatives from across the area, are looking forward to some exciting and innovative projects coming forward and see the funds as providing very positive local benefits to all of the communities.

-Martin Brown, Chair of ANCBC commented “it has been a long hard slog to get to this point and we are delighted that 31 community councils are now on board with the process.
+Martin Brown, Chair of ANCBC commented “It has been a long hard slog to get to this point and we are delighted that 31 community councils are now on board with the process.
+In 2016 two more Community Councils re established making the total 33 Community Councils on board.
 Other communities within the area that do not have an established community council will still be able to apply to the fund via their community groups providing benefits to the full 42 community council areas.”